 Upon completion of this course, you will be able to:

-• Model plant equipment (Entities) in the Manufacturing Execution System (MES) Performance database (MESDB) manually or using the Entity Model Builder
+• Create plant equipment in the Manufacturing Execution System database

-• Enable entity capabilities in the MESDB database to track Performance data in a production environment
+• Describe production capabilities to track production data in a production environment

-Application developers, engineers, system integrators, consultants, and other individuals who need to use Manufacturing Execution System 2017 R2 – Performance in their manufacturing or other processes.
+Individuals who need to configure and use the Manufacturing Execution System 2020 R2 – Operations software in their manufacturing processes.

 Knowledge of the following tools, features, and technologies is required:

-• Application Server and InTouch for System Platform
+• From InTouch for System Platform software product:

 Module 1 – Introduction